Elephant Mountain: Critical reception

 Reviewing for The Village Voice in 1969, Robert Christgau wrote, "In the manner of tight groups, the Youngbloods stretch thinner all the time.
 Not only have they lost Jerry Corbitt, but their own expertise has become somehow attenuated.
 Banana used to be the most tasteful electric pianist in rock.
-Now he has become so tasteful he can sounds like Roy Kral on a lazy night."
+Now he has become so tasteful he can sound like Roy Kral on a lazy night."
 Lester Bangs was more enthusiastic in Rolling Stone, saying "this is one of the most encouraging albums I have heard in months. ...
 This album exudes that supremely rare commodity in these dark, bored, destructive times – joy."

 Years later, Rolling Stone said the album "bridges the gap between the last days of psychedelia and the outbreak of country-rock that had afflicted artists like the Byrds and Neil Young."
 In a retrospective review for AllMusic, Lindsay Planer praised the album, feeling that it "contains some of the band's strongest material to date".
 The New York Times described the album as their "1969 folk-rock touchstone".

+Lindsay Planer of AllMusic gave the album four and a half stars out of five, stating her belief that the album "contains some of the band's strongest material to date."